aymanadlan/library-management-system-api/README.md

  - Clone the repository.
  - Configure your own connection string.
- - run the migration and update the database.
+ - Run the migration and update the database.
- - start the project.
+ - Start the project.

 ### Version History